 Investing in Public

-In the spirit of “building in public”, I thought I’d share annual updates on my angel portfolio.
+In the spirit of “building in public”, I’ll share occasional updates on my angel portfolio here.
 This is not investment advice, nor is it an offer or solicitation to buy or sell securities or anything else.

 Overview

-My funnel over the last 12 months looks like this:
+My dealflow funnel over 2023 looked like this:

 Breakdowns